pym505/yongmin-dev/tech-note/My_Personal_Definition_of_Leadership.md

+---
+layout: post
+title: "My Personal Definition of Leadership, Built Through Experience"
+subtitle: "Thoughts on leadership after serving as a backend lead, senior engineer, and PM"
+date: 2025-05-02
+categories: leadership engineering team
+---

 # My Personal Definition of Leadership, Built Through Experience

-> **Under a perfect leader, team members shrink back — and the leader burns out.
+**Under a perfect leader, team members shrink back — and the leader burns out.
-> In contrast, a leader who shows their flaws gives the team the confidence to speak up.**
+In contrast, a leader who shows their flaws gives the team the confidence to speak up.**

 ---